Internal analysis · Zions Bancorporation

 Deployment

-SaaS (Azure); on-prem data gateway for hybrid reach
+SaaS (Azure).
+On-prem data gateway for hybrid reach.

 Context

-Rapidly iterating, Copilot-powered low-code suite
+Rapidly iterating.
+Copilot-powered low-code suite.

 Strengths

-• Deep M365, Dynamics, Teams, SharePoint integration
+• Deep M365, Dynamics, Teams, SharePoint hooks

 • Low barrier — business users can build cloud flows